webscraperio/web-scraper-documentation/docs/Selectors/Image selector.md

 # Image selector
 Image selector can extract `src` attribute (URL) of an image.
+If responsive image size configuration is present, the selector will attempt to extract the url for the largest image available

 **Note!** When selecting CSS selector for image selector all the images within the site are moved to the top.
 If this feature somehow breaks sites layout please